Quick Tips

 Zoning works by creating paths of least resistance within our homes.

-Modern houses are built for various purposes – living, working, and recreation among others – which require totally different ambience.
+Modern houses are built for various purposes – living, working, and recreation among others – which require different ambiance.

-When designing a house, therefore, constant attention must be given to the function of each room in order to develop a plan that provides efficiency, comfort and privacy for residents.
+When designing a house, therefore, constant attention must be given to the function of each room to develop a plan that provides efficiency, comfort and privacy for residents.

 The art of organising and arranging a house according to its uses is commonly referred to as zoning.
 This often means mapping your house against those different purposes, then building and maintaining that space to that map.